XuQianJin-Stars/integrations/gitlab/docs/runner/gauge.gitlab_runner_autoscaling_machine_states.md

 ---
 title: gitlab_runner_autoscaling_machine_states
-brief: The current number of machines per state in this provider.
+brief: The current number of machines per state in this provider
 metric_type: gauge
 ---
 ### gitlab_runner_autoscaling_machine_states

-The current number of machines per state in this provider.
+The current number of machines per state in this provider